juxor/afaq/markdown/secJ5.md

 that will reduce the problems of isolation and adaptation.
 Hence Bakunin:

 > _"We want co-operation too . . .
-But at the same time, we know that it prospers, developing itself fully and freely, embracing all human industry, only when it is based on equality, when all capital and every instrument of labour, including the soil, belong to the people by right of collective property . . .
-Once this is acknowledged we hardly oppose the creation of co- operative associations; we find them necessary in many respects . . . they accustom the workers to organise, pursue, and manage their interests themselves, without interference either by bourgeois capital or by bourgeois control . . . [they must be] founded on the principle of solidarity and collectivity rather than on bourgeois exclusivity, then society will pass from its present situation to one of equality and justice without too many great upheavals."_ [**The Basic Bakunin**, p.
+But at the same time, we know that it
+> prospers, developing itself fully and freely, embracing all human industry,
+> only when it is based on equality, when all capital and every instrument of
+> labour, including the soil, belong to the people by right of collective
+> property . . .
+Once this is acknowledged we hardly oppose the creation of
+> co-operative associations; we find them necessary in many respects . . .
+> they accustom the workers to organise, pursue, and manage their interests
+> themselves, without interference either by bourgeois capital or by bourgeois
+> control . . . [they must be] founded on the principle of solidarity and
+> collectivity rather than on bourgeois exclusivity, then society will pass
+> from its present situation to one of equality and justice without too many
+> great upheavals."_ [ **The Basic Bakunin** , p.
 153]

 Until then, co-operatives will exist within capitalism but not replace it by market forces -- only a **social** movement and collective action can fully